weg2022/weg2022/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on multi-language IDE
+- 📫 How to reach me:
-- 📫 How to reach me: ide4android@outlook.com
+weg2022outlook@outlook.com